-- Leave your Chromecast plugged in and connected to your WiFi network for at least one hour.
+- Leave your Chromecast plugged in and connected to your WiFi network for at least one minute.

 - We recommend that you plug your Chromecast into wall power using the USB power cable and power adapter that was provided in the box.

-After one hour, reboot your Chromecast device by following the steps below that match the sender device you’re using:
+After one minute, reboot your Chromecast device by following the steps below that match the sender device you’re using:

-Please note: A number of TVs will not pass through Dolby Digital Plus streams.
+Note: A number of TVs will not pass through Dolby Digital Plus streams.
 The Chromecast will need to be plugged directly into an A/V receiver in order for Dolby Digital Plus streams to work properly.

-General HelpI'm a developer interested in developing for Cast and/or Chromecast.
+General helpI'm a developer interested in developing for Cast and/or Chromecast.
 Where can I find more information?

 Manufacturers often call CEC by different names, including Anynet+ (Samsung), Aquos Link (Sharp), BRAVIA Link and BRAVIA Sync (Sony), HDMI-CEC (Hitachi), CE-Link and Regza Link (Toshiba), SimpLink (LG), HDAVI Control, EZ-Sync, VIERA Link (Panasonic), EasyLink (Philips), and NetCommand for HDMI (Mitsubishi).

-If you purchased your Chromecast from Google Play or an authorized Chromecast retailer and are in need of a replacement, please contact us for assistance.
+If you purchased your Chromecast from Google Store or an authorized Chromecast retailer and are in need of a replacement, contact us for assistance.

-- Proof of purchase is required.
+Note: Proof of purchase is required.